COVID-19 in pregnancy

 COVID-19 infection in pregnancy is associated with several pregnancy complications.
 However, pregnancy does not appear to increase the susceptibility of becoming infected by COVID-19.
 Recommendations for the prevention of COVID-19 include the same measures as non-pregnant people.

 Effect of COVID-19 in pregnancy

 According to a systematic review and meta-analysis in 2021, COVID-19 is associated with stillbirth, pre-eclampsia and preterm birth.
 According to the same review, compared with mild COVID-19, severe COVID-19 is strongly associated with preeclampsia, preterm birth, gestational diabetes and low birth weight.

 A review in 2022 suggests that pregnant women are at increased risk of severe COVID-19 disease, with an increased rate of being hospitalized to the intensive care unit and requiring ventilation death, but was not associated with a statistically significant increase in mortality.

-However vaccination against COVID-19 was not associated with an increase in miscarriage or reduction in live birth.
+A systematic review update in 2022 demonstrated that pregnant women are at increased risk of severe COVID-19.
+It also found that risk factors for severe COVID-19 in pregnant people included high body mass index, being of an older age, being of non-white ethnic origin, having pre-existing comorbidities, having pre-eclampsia or gestational diabetes.

+A 2023 meta-analysis concluded that COVID-19 infection at any time during a pregnancy increases the risk of maternal death, severe maternal morbidities and neonatal morbidity, but not stillbirth or intrauterine growth restriction.
+Unlike earlier reviews, this study did not find a link between COVID-19 infection during pregnancy and increased risk of stillbirth at or beyond 28 weeks' gestation.
+This study used the first large set of pregnancy cohort data from sub-Saharan Africa.

+A marked increase in cases of situs inversus was observed several months after the lifting of the zero-COVID-19 policy in China, which coincided with a rise in infections.
+This rare clinical evidence suggests a possible link between infection during pregnancy and the development of this condition in the fetus, specifically during gestational weeks 4–6, the critical period for organ positioning.

+Effect of SARS-CoV-2 on Fetal Neurodevelopment

+Maternal infection increases the chance of neurodevelopmental disorders.
+The underlying mechanisms that cause this have not yet been elucidated.
+A 2024 study found impaired cardiac function in babies whose mothers contracted COVID-19 in the second trimester.